Adrian Brunker: Playing career

-Brunker made his first grade debut for Newcastle in round 4 1990 against Penrith in a 6-6 draw.
+Brunker made his first grade debut for Newcastle in round 4 of the 1990 NSWRL season against Penrith in a 6–6 draw.
 Brunker went on to play for Newcastle in the club's first finals appearance in 1992.

 In 1994, Brunker joined the Gold Coast and spent 2 years at the club as they finished near the bottom of the table in both seasons.

-In 1996, Brunker joined St George and played in the 1996 ARL Grand Final against Manly-Warringah which St George lost 20-8.
+In 1996, Brunker joined St George and played in the 1996 ARL Grand Final against Manly-Warringah which St George lost 20–8.
 Brunker played in St. George's final game before they formed a joint venture with the Illawarra Steelers to become St. George Illawarra.
 A semi-final loss to Canterbury-Bankstown at Kogarah Oval.

 In 1999, Brunker joined English side Wakefield Trinity and played one season with them before retiring.